lauramparker/My-Portfolio/README.md

 ## Installation

-To set-up the development environment, clone the repository found at https://github.com/lauramparker/React-Weather-App.
+To set-up the development environment, clone the repository found at https://github.com/lauramparker/My-Portfolio.
 The following npm packages are required:
 ```
 - npm i react
 - npm i react-dom
+- npm i react-gif-player
 ```

 To run the application locally, enter npm start.
 The app will build and automatically open on localhost port 3000.